parham-k/parham-k.github.io/cv.md

 <div class="cv" markdown="1">

 PhD candidate in Bioinformatics at UBC and BC Cancer's Genome Sciences Centre, applying machine learning to genome assembly, nanopore signal analysis, and methylation profiling.
 Strong programming skills in Python and C++, with experience in developing high-performance bioinformatics tools.
-Passionate about computational biology, antibody therapeutics, and contributing to translational research in multidisciplinary teams.
+Passionate about computational biology, deep learning, and contributing to translational research in multidisciplinary teams.

 ### SKILLS